Wed 01.03 → 20:00-23:00

 Haunting pop and elektronica

-Not so very long ago Dirty Beaches arrived as a true breath of fresh air into a somewhat sluggish indie pop scene.
-The solo project of Canadian-Taiwanese Alex Zhang Hungtai blended Suicide-like toxic synth-rockabilly with a reverb-drenched version of the ‘Twin Peaks’ soundtrack.
+The solo project of Canadian-Taiwanese Alex Zhang Hungtai blended suicide-like toxic synth-rockabilly with a reverb-drenched version of the ‘Twin Peaks’ soundtrack.
 Hungtai was synonymous with wild, sultry live shows.
 After the album ‘Stateless’ he buried Dirty Beaches and moved on to new horizons, both musically and geographically.

 In 2014 Hungtai found himself in Portugal, where he befriended local underground musicians David Maranha (cello) and Gabriel Ferrandini (percussion).
 Maranha is a tireless avant-garde musician who worked with Helena Espvall, Chris Corsano, Arnold Dreyblatt, Richard Youngs and Carla Bozulich, to name a few.
 Ferrandini is one of Portugal’s upcoming jazz drummers and belongs to the RED Trio.